 Kaiku Visa® Prepaid Card

 The Kaiku Visa® Prepaid Card is a fairly new prepaid card that offers a lot of promise in the prepaid card scene.
 With the Kaiku Prepaid card, there are no activation fees, usage fees, card declined fees and currency conversion fees.
 Furthermore, users get access to more than 55,000 surcharge-free Allpoint ATMs, and all for a low monthly fee of $3.
+This maintenance fee is waived, however, if you Direct Deposit at least $750 a month.

 Since it offers free unlimited transactions, the Kaiku Visa® Prepaid Card is a great option for anyone who makes many small purchases throughout the month.
 Meanwhile, a large network of free ATMs makes this card a contender for anyone who uses their prepaid card to access cash often.